Workflow

 5. Commits after the phase: phase N: <phase name>

-Artifacts created: Code changes, commits
+Artifacts created: Code changes, commits, optional research skills

 When to use: When you're ready to write code and all planning artifacts are complete.